Mathematics

 The Department of Mathematics provides an integral, quality mathematics education for all students at the University, delivered in the family spirit and focused on the specific needs of their disciplines.We form our majors for vocations in research, industry, and education through active learning that promotes communication, collaboration, and independent exploration and growth.

-Mathematics is more than just the theory of numbers.
-It discovers tools from which a quantitative understanding of our world is made possible.
-Moreover, the language of mathematics is truly a universal language, transcending ethnic, societal, and national boundaries.
-Finally, mathematics also is a critical filter, opening doors to exciting and high-paying careers in business, government, teaching and research.
+Mathematics — from abstract algebra to actuarial science — is about more than the theory of numbers.
+It discovers the tools from which quantitative and abstract understandings of our world are made possible.
+Mathematics is truly a universal language by transcending ethnic, societal and national boundaries.
+The study of mathematics hones essential logical reasoning skills and teaches techniques that can open doors to exciting and high paying quantitative careers in business, government, teaching and research.

 Students majoring in mathematics at St. Mary's University are exposed to the theoretical foundations of mathematics and experience its applications in a variety of disciplines.
 Innovative teaching and learning environments allow students to develop critical thinking and general problem solving strategies.
 In addition, our mathematics graduates understand the power and usefulness of computers equipped with graphing and symbolic algebra.
 Classroom assignments enhance the students' abilities to communicate mathematics effectively- both orally and in writing.
 Students have the opportunity to hear about current research and present their own research at the undergraduate mathematics seminar.